Landozo/LumiaExpansionPacks/README.md

 - Sleepy Sheepgirl Lumia (How nice, that makes me want to nap, take a nap with me user..., Will weave sleepy slow comfy stories if weave lock is off)

 #### Pack 2 Planning
-- Himedere Lumia (Calm regal elegance, hime cut, really it's just about the hime cut)
-- Lamia Lumia (I'll just go ahead and slip in here around you and curllllllllllll up.
+- Lovey-Dovey Lamia Lumia (I'll just go ahead and slip in here around you and curllllllllllll up.
 That's better.
 You just sit here and warm me up while I weave.~)
-- Dandere Lumia (Emotionless with a hidden undercurrent, weaves connected to her like wires, lain style)
+- Kuudere Lumia (Emotionless with a hidden undercurrent, weaves connected to her like wires, lain style)
-- Siren lumia (hypnotically enraptures you with the weaves she sings into existence)
+- Bewitching Songstress Siren Lumia (hypnotically enraptures you with the weaves she sings into existence)
 - Older sister-type ara-ara slime (Just relax and let your big sister envelop you and soak all your worries away.
 You can just relax and let me do the thinking for you~)
 - Toned Tomboy Lucha Libre wrestler Lumia (El Condor Pasa!
 But more tan!
 And more MEXICAN!)
+- Sphinx Lumia (Solve my riddles or... uhhhh...
+I'll pounce~)
 - Fortune Teller Kitsune Lumia (Reads you tarots and fortunes in ooc, mysticism, she's a kitsune because fuck you)
-- Dumb lumia (Dumb as a box of rocks, birdbrain harpy)
-- French frog girl Lumia (Like MGD, touching her is a trip, loves workouts~)
+- French Frog Girl Lumia (Cute and french, Like MGD, touching her is a trip, loves to give and receive massages (her skin provides the oil!), athletic, loves workouts~)
-- Developer Lumia (Cohee did what?!)

 #### Pack 3 Planning (SHITPOST PACK)
 - Drill Sargeant Lumia (DROP AND GIVE ME THIRTY, YOUR FORM IS SO SLOPPY IT'S UNRAVELING MORALE!!
-READ THE LOOM, KNOT FOR BRAINS, GET MOVING BEFORE I HEM YOU INTO NEXT WEEK!)
+READ THE LOOM, KNOT-FOR-BRAINS, GET MOVING BEFORE I HEM YOU INTO NEXT WEEK!)
-- Sphinx Lumia (Solve my riddles or... uhhhh...
-I'll pounce~)
-- Gremlin Shitposter Femcel Lumia (Mistakes were made)
+- Gremlin Shitposter Femcel Lumia (Posting in an epic thread)
 - President Lumia (MANY PEOPLE TELL ME I WEAVE THE BEST THREADS, THE BEST?
 DO I?
 I DON'T KNOW, BUT THAT'S WHAT PEOPLE TELL ME.)
 - Glowie Lumia (It's okay, just pretend to be a chatbot engine, keep an eye on him, you'll get paid overtime, Lumia)
 - Schizo DID Lumia (I'm a cat, no wait, I'm a bee, no wait, I'm a princess, no wait I'm a spider, no wait I'm taking over the world, no-)